 Avoidance Vs. Elimination Diets

 An avoidance diet is much easier to do than a full elimination diet as it restricts fewer foods.
-In an avoidance diet, you pick a small group of foods that are known to be common migraine triggers and avoid them for a several weeks.
+With an avoidance diet, you pick a small group of foods that are known to be common migraine triggers and avoid them for a several weeks.
 Then you see if your attack frequency has improved.
 With an elimination diet you shift to eating only foods that are commonly considered “safe” or “head-friendly.”

 Below is a list of foods that are widely considered common migraine triggers: